cockroachdb/docs/v21.2/jsonb.md

 ## Size

-The size of a `JSONB` value is variable, but it's recommended to keep values under 1 MB to ensure performance.
+The size of a `JSONB` value is variable, but we recommend that you keep values under 1 MB to ensure performance.
 Above that threshold, [write amplification](https://en.wikipedia.org/wiki/Write_amplification) and other considerations may cause significant performance degradation.

 ## Functions